JMTreats Logo

 grating cold butter into flour

-This recipe puts all the principles we're about to discuss into practice: cold butter cut into pea-sized pieces, minimal handling, and a hot oven for maximum steam leavening.
-It's the perfect example of how temperature and technique work together to create those beautiful layers.
+This recipe puts everything we're about to discuss into practice: cold butter cut into visible pieces, minimal handling, and a hot oven for maximum steam.
+It's the best way to see the difference temperature makes.

 Cold butter pieces in scone dough showing visible chunks